 PPF is one of the most popular government-backed savings schemes in India because of its guaranteed returns and tax benefits.
 PPF has a maturity period of 15 years after which you can choose to withdraw funds from your PPF account.
 Partial withdrawals are also allowed before the account matures (after the 6th financial year from account opening) but only under certain circumstances.
 Here is all you need to know about PPF withdrawals- partial and complete, premature closure and extension of your PPF account after maturity.

 Get Free Credit Report with monthly updates.
 Check Now

-|Type of Withdrawal||Time Period||On what grounds||How much?|
+|Type of PPF Withdrawal||Time Period||Reason||Amount|

 |On Maturity||After 15 years||Any||Full Amount|

-|Partial Withdrawal||After 5 years||Any||50% of balance|
+|Partial Withdrawal||After 6 years||Any||50% of the balance|

 |Premature Closure||After 5 years||Medical, Education||Full Amount|

 PPF Withdrawal on Maturity

 As mentioned above, the PPF account matures after a term of 15 years.
 On maturity, you can withdraw the entire corpus.
 For this, you will have to submit a duly filled Form C at the bank branch or post office where you have your PPF account.
 The PPF will be terminated thereafter and the corpus will be credited to your bank account.
 Some banks have also replaced Form C with Form 2.
 You can use the appropriate withdrawal form that is accepted by your respective bank.